 Winch Vs. Hoist

-Another differentiating factor separating winches from hoists is their breaking system.
+Another differentiating factor separating winches from hoists is their braking system.
 Most winches are made with dynamic brakes, meaning the gear system will automatically hold the load.
-Dynamic breaks use the winch gears for resistance, which is why they are unstable for lifting or suspending loads.
+Dynamic brakes use the winch gears for resistance, which is why they are unstable for lifting or suspending loads.
 If you were to use a winch to suspend a load, the load could easily slip or the gears could become damaged, resulting in catastrophic failure.

 Hoists, on the other hand, are designed using a mechanical braking system.
 This system features a physical brake that locks the suspended load, preventing the line from bleeding.
 Because hoists do not have a free spool mechanism, they are the best and safest option for lifting materials.
 Many industrial hoists are even equipped with a load-limiting switch or stress link to prevent the user from overloading.
 The good news is that there are many industrial products on the market today—like Lug-All Come Along Ratchet Winch Hoists—that are designed with a double locking pawl system, meaning they cannot slip under load, and a stress link/breakable handle that prevents the operator from overloading the hoist.